nnminh-sam/watch-e-commerce-nestjs/docs/diagrams/file-upload.md

 # Cloud file upload use case

-> This is a file upload use case to the Cloudinary service
+> This is a general file upload use case to the Cloudinary service.
+There will be specific API that follow this file upload use case.
+Therefore, duplicated diagrams are not necessary.

 ---